What is a deed of variation, and can it reduce inheritance tax?

 • To provide for someone who was omitted from the terms of the Will;

-• Or to reduce inheritance tax liability.
+• Or to be tax efficient and reduce inheritance tax liability.

 If someone has received an inheritance which they intend to immediately pass on to another person, for example to their child, a deed of variation will save the extra 40% Inheritance Tax which may be applied if they died within seven years of making the gift or if they left the gift under the terms of their own Will.